Professor Michael O'Neill

 Michael O’Neill is Professor of English.
 He was Head of Department from 1997 to 2000 and from 2002 to 2005.
 From 2005-11, he was a Director (Arts and Humanities) of the Institute of Advanced Study (IAS) at Durham University; he served as the Acting Executive Director of the IAS from January 2011 until May 2012.
 He is a Founding Fellow of the English Association, on the Editorial Boards of the Keats-Shelley Review, Romantic Circles, Romanticism and Victorianism on the Net, Romanticism, and The Wordsworth Circle, and Chair of the International Byron Society's Advisory Board.
 In 2005 he established and is Director of an intra-departmental research group working on Romantic Dialogues and Legacies.

-Professor O’Neill has published books, editions, chapters, and articles on many aspects of Romantic literature, especially the work of Percy Bysshe Shelley, on Victorian poetry, and on an array of British, Irish, and American twentieth- and twenty-first-century poets.
+Professor O’Neill has published books, editions, chapters, and articles related to many aspects of Romantic literature, especially the work of Percy Bysshe Shelley, on Victorian poetry, and to an array of British, Irish, and American twentieth- and twenty-first-century poets.
 His research has concentrated on questions of literary achievement and of poetic influence, dialogue, and legacy.
 Books published since 2008 include Wheel (Arc, 2008), a collection of poems, and, as editor, The Cambridge History of English Poetry (2010).
 He is also the co-editor (with Madeleine Callaghan) of Twentieth-Century British and Irish Poetry: Hardy to Mahon (Wiley-Blackwell, 2011) in the Guides to Criticism series, of which he is the general editor, the co-author (with Michael D. Hurley) of Poetic Form (CUP, 2012), the co-editor (with Anthony Howe and with the assistance of Madeleine Callaghan) of The Oxford Handbook of Percy Bysshe Shelley (2013), and the co-editor (with Mark Sandy and Sarah Wootton) of two volumes from Pickering & Chatto: Venice and the Cultural Imagination (2012) and The Persistence of Beauty: Victorians to Moderns (2015).
 Professor O'Neill is writing a book on Shakespeare and English Poetry for OUP.
 His third collection of poems Gangs of Shadow was published by Arc in 2014.

 - American Studies